403(b) Plan Information

 To enroll online or make fund changes, go to TIAA.

 If you are eligible to participate in the employer contribution portion of the plan, the University may make "basic contributions" and "matching contributions" on your behalf.
+All employer contributions are pre-tax.

 Basic contributions are contributions made by the University on behalf of each eligible employee who is credited with a year of service during the plan year.
 The basic contribution is 5 percent of your base salary paid during each pay period in which you make a salary reduction contribution.
 No contribution is required by the employee to receive this contribution on his or her behalf.